moonbuggy/docker-dnsmasq-updater/README.md

   traefik:
     external: true
 ```
-This compose file assumes there's a pre-existing Traefik service and network.
+This compose file assumes there's a pre-existing Traefik service and network,
+but only the _whoami-frontend_ test service has Traefik-specific configuration.
+This service should be modified as necessary if testing behind other frontends.

+Docker Dnsmasq Updater itself isn't dependant on Traefik (or any particular
+frontend) to run, but it's assumed there will be an ingress controller of some
+sort in a Swarm environment, to route traffic on the default IP to indirectly
+exposed services on individual nodes.

 Since, in this case, the Agents are all connecting to the _traefik_ network
 to monitor it for activity, it's convenient to stick the manager on this network